-- 2. Connect the Scan Tool cable (with the Ford Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK < D o button to turn the Scan Tool ON, then press ENTER button to continue. - The Ford Menu displays.
+- Connect the Scan Tool cable (with the Ford Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
+Press the POWER/LINK ▷ button to turn the Scan Tool ON, then press ENTER ↓ - The Ford Menu displays.

-Use the △ and ⊘ buttons, as necessary, to make menu selections.
+Use the ▲ and ▼ buttons, as necessary, to make menu selections.

-- 3. From the Ford Menu, highlight Timing Check, then press the ENTER button. - The Select Model Year screen displays. - 4.
-From the Select Model Year screen, highlight the vehicle model year, then press the ENTER (4) button. - For 1993 and newer vehicles: The message "Follow instructions in vehicle service manual to perform timing check" displays.
-Press the MENU (s) button to SYSTEM return to the Ford Menu.
-Refer to the vehicle's service manual for timing check procedures. - For 1992 and older vehicles: The message "Warm up engine to operating temperature" displays. - 5.
-Start and warm-up engine to normal operating temperature.
-Press ENTER button to continue. - the procedure at this time, press the SYSTEM MENU (s) button.
+- From the Ford Menu, highlight Timing Check, then press the ENTER ←J button. - The Select Model Year screen displays. - - For 1993 and newer vehicles: The message "Follow instructions in vehicle service manual to perform timing check" displays.
+Press the SYSTEM MENU (\$) button to return to the Ford Menu.
+Refer to the vehicle's service manual for timing check procedures. - For 1992 and older vehicles: The message "Warm up engine to operating temperature" displays.

-6. When prompted turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Timing Check
+6. When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
+If you wish to exit the Timing Check procedure at this time, press the SYSTEM MENU (s) button.